Walking catfish: As an invasive species

 Within Asia, this species has been introduced widely.
 It has also been introduced outside its native range where it is considered an invasive species.
 It consumes the food supplies of native fish and preys on their young.
 It also is regarded as an invasive species because they can destroy fish farms.

 In the United States, it is established in Florida.
 It is reported in California, Connecticut, Georgia, Massachusetts, and Nevada.

 The walking catfish was imported to Florida, reportedly from Thailand, in the early 1960s for the aquaculture trade.
 The first introductions apparently occurred in the mid-1960s when adult fish imported as brood stock escaped, either from a fish farm in northeastern Broward County or from a truck transporting brood fish between Dade and Broward Counties.
 Additional introductions in Florida, supposedly purposeful releases, were made by fish farmers in the Tampa Bay area, Hillsborough County in late 1967 or early 1968, after the state banned the importation and possession of walking catfish.

 Aquarium releases likely are responsible for introductions in other states.
 Dill and Cordone (1997) reported this species has been sold by tropical fish dealers in California for some time.
 They also have been spotted occasionally in the Midwest.

 In Florida, walking catfish are known to have invaded aquaculture farms, entering ponds where they prey on agricultural fish stocks.
 In response, fish farmers have had to erect fences to protect ponds.
 Authorities have also created laws that ban possession of walking catfish.

 In 2017, Clarias spp. were recovered from the River Tonge, near Bolton, Northern England.

 As food

+In Indonesia, it is commonly referred to as lele, or when needing distinction; lele jawa or lele kampung, compared to lele dumbo or lele sangkuriang which refers to the introduced C. gariepinus.
+It is the main ingredient in several traditional dishes, such as pecel lele and mangut lele.

-In Thailand, this fish is known as, pla duk dan (ปลาดุกด้าน).
+In Thailand, Clarias aff. batrachus is known as pla duk dan (ปลาดุกด้าน).
 It is a common, inexpensive food item, prepared in a variety of ways.
-It often is offered by street vendors, especially grilled or fried.
+It is often offered by street vendors, especially grilled or fried.

-This fish is one of the most common freshwater catfish in the Philippines where it is known as hito in the local language.
+This fish is also one of the most common freshwater catfish in the Philippines, which as aforementioned is known as hito in the local language.
+Despite this, current evidence of Clarias aff. batrachus populations from other regions of southeast Asia and India in relation towards C. batrachus have not been thoroughly studied.

-In Indonesia, it is called lele, and it is the main ingredient in several native dishes, such as pecel lele.